jboss-fuse/application-templates/monitoring/prometheus.md

 oc process -f fuse-servicemonitor.yml -p NAMESPACE=<your-fuse-namespace> -p FUSE_SERVICE_NAME=<fuse-app-name> | oc apply -f -
 ```

+>**NOTE:** Make sure the configuration of the created service's selector is correct and matches all conditions properly.

+>**NOTE:** Fuse Console quickstart pods have no app name in labels.
+In the given example you have to remove *app: <app-name>* from the selector of the created service.
+>Otherwise, the quickstart won't be monitored.

 It may take five to ten minutes for the metrics for your Fuse application to begin to be collected and display within Monitoring->Metrics, so be patient, and possibly take a coffee break at this point.

 Type "org_apache_camel_ExchangesTotal" or another camel metric into the query box :